TriMet: Buses

 Buses come in lengths of either 40 or 30 feet (12 or 9 meters) for use on traditional fixed-route services.
 TriMet also owns a fleet of 253 minibuses and 15 vans for use on LIFT Paratransit service.
-As of September 2025, TriMet's fleet included over 650 buses.
+As of fiscal year 2026, TriMet's fleet included 669 buses.

 By March 2017, the entire active fleet of regular buses were low-floor models and equipped with air-conditioning.
 This was the culmination of a plan launched 20 years earlier.
 In 1997, the TriMet board decided that all buses purchased in the future should be low-floor type and equipped with air-conditioning.
 The decision was for a gradual phase-out of high-floor, non-air-conditioned buses as they reached the ends of their normal lifespan (about 18–20 years) and in 2013 TriMet was anticipating that by 2017 all buses would have low floors without steps.
+In the agency's early years, all buses it purchased new had air-conditioning, but TriMet decided to stop using it in the late 1970s and to only buy non-air-conditioned buses, because it did not consider the expense of maintaining the equipment to be justified given the relatively few hot days in Portland (in the 1970s).
+The agency returned to a policy of having air-conditioning in new buses in 1997.
 TriMet retired its last non-air-conditioned buses in late December 2015.
 The last series of high-floor buses in service were taken out of regular use in June 2016, but with some kept serviceable through the summer for use on temporary shuttles used during construction-related disruptions to MAX service that took place between August and September.

 While most of TriMet's fleet uses diesel motors for propulsion, the agency has also experimented with hybrid electric buses.
 The first two hybrid buses entered service in 2002, but in 2008 TriMet stated that the buses had not performed sufficiently better than its newest diesel buses to justify the estimated 50-percent-higher purchase cost, and that consequently the agency had no plans to purchase additional hybrid buses at that time.
 These first two hybrid buses were retired in 2012.
 However, with hybrid technology having improved since that earlier purchase, TriMet acquired four new hybrid buses in 2012 and placed them into service in January 2013 on line 72, a long, mostly level north–south route.
 TriMet acquired four more hybrid buses in 2015 with even greater electronic technology on board.